How do I assign my numbers?

 - If no, you can either assign a GTIN-13 or a GTIN-14.

-Then, use the appropriate guide to learn how to allocate the number you need:
+Then, use the appropriate guide to learn how to assign the number you need:

 I have new products.
 How do I get barcode numbers for these?

-If you haven't used up your assigned batch of GS1 numbers, then you simply follow the process of allocating new numbers for your new products.
+If you haven't used up your assigned batch of GS1 numbers, then you simply follow the process of assigning new numbers for your new products.

 If you need more numbers, refer to: